Why Switch from Do Not Pay?

 Pros:

-- The automated tracking can uncover subscriptions you forgot about.
+- The automated tracking can uncover subscriptions you forgot, well, because none of us ever do that!

-- Negotiation service can lead to real savings.
+- Negotiation service can lead to real savings for things you want to keep but feel you are overpaying.

 - Set-it-and-forget-it monitoring.